phreborn/MLCAF/Tutorial/TQFolder.md

 ```
 to your existing TQFolder definition file.

-Furthermore, lets assume that, that we want to add a tags `number_of_legs` tag to all
+Furthermore, lets assume, that we want to add the tag `number_of_legs` tag to all
 the leaf folders.
 All the animals except birds have 4 legs in our example.
 This
 means we could use wildcards to add the tag `number_of_legs=4` to all leaf
 folders and then overwrite this value for Birds.
 Add